"Have nothing in your house that you do not know to be useful,

 now and wanted to give you some feed-back:

-and yours is pretty much the best for the price.
+feeder and yours is pretty much the best for the price.
 I also bought a

-wooden treadle feeder from my local farm-supply shop, just to check it out, because it was
+wooden treadle feeder from my local farm-supply shop, just to check it out,

 Thanks again for making an awesome feeder.
 I am going to take the one i